- Spiritual Development

 Upon arrival to check in, you can park temporarily on East Elm Ave.
 Once you are checked in, you will be directed to the Waterston Avenue parking lot for the day.
 We will provide a temporary parking permit at check in to display on your dashboard.

 How do I get to campus?

 How do I know where to go for NSO?

-Check in will be on the front lawn of the college.
+Check in for both events will be on the front lawn of the college.
 You can enter at the main gate on East Elm Avenue.
 In the case of inclement weather, check in will take place in the Lahue Physical Education Center.

 Spring New Student Orientation begins in the Admissions office in the Bower-Grimshaw Center which is connected to Gardner Hall.

 All students are required to complete a housing application for on campus housing and off campus commuting.
 This survey will be available in March and contains questions that will assist the Residential Life team in making roommate and housing assignments.
 If you have any questions regarding housing, please contact email@example.com or call 617-745-3718.

 All students are assigned a campus mailbox, located in the Mann Student Center near the Security and Student Development offices.
 The mailing address for all students is Full Name, 23 East Elm Ave.
 Quincy, MA 02170.
 Please check the mailroom for current hours.